flik930/weather-forecast-app/README.md

 # Weather Forecast App

+This app provides the coming 5 days weather forecast, and 3 hour weather info for each day.<br>

+## Assumptions
+Assumming the timezone of datetime display will be base on the timezone of the city you are searching.

 ## To run the app in development mode
 `yarn start` Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br><br>